 Both Pegasystems and Salesforce provide quick access to customer support.
 However, Salesforce has built a massive end user community through which sales administrators and developers provide each other with mutual support and share best practices.

 FEATURES & ADD-ONS

-Salesforce makes available more features within its CRM application.
-Salesforce has a significant advantage in terms of the scope of the app store that makes available to discover a wide range of add-ons and additional modules, such as marketing automation tools.
-Core the Salesforce strategy is common customer record that allows all its own add-on software and third-party partner software to invoke via a common object model.
+Salesforce makes more features available within its CRM application.
+Salesforce has a significant advantage in terms of the scope of the app store that makes it possible to discover a wide range of add-ons and additional modules, such as marketing automation tools.
+The core Salesforce strategy is a single customer record that allows to integrate all additional third-party software via a common object model.

 Pegasystems has pursued a path through which it ensures all the applications it provides share the same code base.
 It provides a more seamless user experience across an application portfolio that in addition to CRM includes marketing and customer service applications.

 You can also see Gartner compare here - https://www.gartner.com/reviews/market/crm-customer-engagement-center/compare/pegasystems-vs-salesforce

 Choosing between Pega CRM and Salesforce will come down to the scope of the organization’s ambition.
 If the goal is to empower the sales organization to sell more products and services, it is hard to ignore all the capabilities of the Salesforce platform that millions of salespeople are already familiar with.